Creamy Chicken and Wild Rice Soup

 - ½ pound fresh mushrooms, chopped or thinly sliced (optional)

 - ¾ cup all-purpose flour

 - 6 cups chicken broth (I use low-sodium)

 - 2 cups cooked wild rice or a wild/brown rice blend

 - 1 cup slivered almonds

-- Gradually pour in the chicken broth, stirring constantly.
-Bring the soup just to a boil and then reduce heat to low and let simmer, while stirring, for 5-6 minutes, until it has thickened slightly.
+- Gradually pour in the chicken broth, stirring or whisking constantly.
+Bring the soup to a boil, reduce the heat to low and let simmer, while stirring, for 5-6 minutes, until it has thickened slightly.

-Recipe Source: adapted from Mary G.
+Recipe Source: adapted from my sister-in-law, Mary G.

 Recipe originally posted October 2008; updated October 2022 with new photos, recipe notes, etc.